Black Ozarkers: Exodus

 The Triplett family, Black Ozarkers from rural Dade County, Missouri, ca 1890's.

-From the early days of settlement to post Civil War and beyond, some whites in the region resented the presence of free Black people and also the competition for labor jobs, land and political power.
-In the 1890s and early 1900s a racial cleansing campaign pushed by racist organizations and media would play a major role in the anti Black and extremely hostile attitudes among some white Ozarkers, often pushing propaganda that villainized Black people, portrayed the Black community as criminal and savage and created mass hysteria that would lead to an outbreak of intimidation and violence.
-From 1894 to 1909 a series of race riots and lynchings in south west Missouri and north west Arkansas would strike fear and cause trauma in the Black communities throughout the Ozarks.
-The anti Black campaign of violence pushed by White supremacist would lead to expulsions and a mass exodus of Afro-Americans from the Ozarks by the thousands, some estimates place the figure around as many as 40 thousand.
-Many left for St. Louis, Kansas City and other cities further west in Kansas and Oklahoma with the majority of Black Ozarkers that fled never coming back to live.
-A small resilient population stayed behind and continued on with life and building on to their communities, opening businesses, schools, churches and everything needed to support their families and their community.
-The Black communities of the Ozarks would continue a population decline for decades after the riots and exodus due to the ongoing oppression during Jim Crow, loss of community and economic opportunities.
-Today a small number of their descendants remain throughout the region with most concentrated in the more urban areas.
+From the early days of settlement to post Civil War and beyond, some whites in the region resented the presence of free black people and also the competition for labor jobs, land and political power.
+In the 1890s and early 1900s, a racial cleansing campaign pushed by racist organizations and media would play a major role in the anti-black attitudes among some white Ozarkers, often pushing propaganda that villainized black people, portrayed the black community as criminal and savage and created mass hysteria that would lead to an outbreak of intimidation and violence.
+From 1894 to 1909, a series of race riots and lynchings in southwest Missouri and northwest Arkansas caused fear and tension in the black communities throughout the Ozarks.
+This led to a mass exodus of Afro-Americans from the Ozarks by the thousands; some estimates estimate the figure to be as high as 40,000.
+Many permanently left for St. Louis, Kansas City and other cities further west in Kansas and Oklahoma.
+Today, a small number of Black Ozarkers remain throughout the region, with most concentrated in the more urban areas.